19hours/sg-statutes/Acts/Probate and Administration Act.md

 DISTRICT COURTS

-### Jurisdiction of District Courts

-34\.—(1) District Courts shall exercise the jurisdiction conferred on them by any written law for the time being in force relating to the courts in accordance with this Act, subject to sections 35 and 36 and to the Rules of Court (Cap.
-322, R 5).

-[7/76]

-(2) A District Court may, subject to the Rules of Court, allow any citation issued under section 4 or under any such Rules to be served out of the jurisdiction by registered post upon any person required to be served therewith wherever he may be whether in Singapore or elsewhere.

-[7/76]
+34\.
+[Repealed by Act 27 of 2014 wef 01/01/2015]

 ### Grants in excess of jurisdiction not to be invalid

-35\.—(1) No probate or letters of administration granted by a District Court shall be invalid by reason of the assets and effects of the deceased being subsequently found to be of a value which exceeds the District Court limit.
+35\.—(1) No probate or letters of administration granted by a District Court before the date of commencement of section 69 of the Family Justice Act 2014 shall be invalid by reason of the assets and effects of the deceased being subsequently found to be of a value which exceeds $3 million.

 [42/2005 wef 01/01/2006]

+[Act 27 of 2014 wef 01/01/2015]

 (2) The grantee shall be —